-Informed Consent for Counseling Services at CAPS
+Informed Consent for Treatment at CAPS

 Confidentiality

-All information disclosed within the session, as well as the fact of registration for services, is confidential and will not be revealed to an to anyone outside CAPS without your permission, except under several conditions: a) where disclosure is required by law (e.g., when there is a reasonable suspicion of abuse of children, or abuse, neglect or exploitation of the elderly or adults with a disability; when there is a court order); b) when there is a substantial likelihood that you will, in the near future, cause serious physical harm to yourself or others; or c) if there is a substantial risk that you will suffer serious harm due to a lack of capacity to protect yourself from harm or provide for your basic needs.
-In cases (b) and (c), CAPS staff may be obligated to seek hospitalization for you, and/or inform appropriate individuals who may be able to help intervene and protect you (e.g., VP of Student Development, Dean’s office, UR Police, your parents, member of the UR Threat Assessment Team).
+All information disclosed within the session, as well as the fact of registration for services, is confidential and will not be revealed to anyone outside CAPS without your permission, except under several conditions: a) where disclosure is required by law (e.g., when there is reasonable suspicion of abuse of children, or abuse, neglect or exploitation of the elderly or adults with a disability; when there is a court order); b) when there is a substantial likelihood that you will, in the near future, cause serious physical harm to yourself or others; or c) if there is a substantial risk that you will suffer serious harm due to a lack of capacity to protect yourself from harm or provide for your basic needs.

 How Counseling Works